vsespb/mt-aws-glacier/README.md

 [find]:http://unixhelp.ed.ac.uk/CGI/man-cgi?find
 [File::Find]:http://search.cpan.org/perldoc?File%3A%3AFind

+8. `timeout` (all commands which connect Amazon Glacier API)

+	Sets the timeout value in seconds, default value is 180 seconds.
+Request to Amazon Glacier is retried, if if no activity on the connection to the server is observed for `timeout` seconds.
+This means that the time it takes for the complete whole request might be longer.

 ## Configuring Character Encodings

 Autodetection of locale/encodings not implemented yet, but currently there is ability to tune encodings manually.